waiphoneaung/waiphoneaung/README.md

 <h2 align="center">👨‍💻 About Me</h2>
 <p align="justify">I have a strong background in Java development and am currently working on various web applications using Spring Boot and Spring Security.
 My projects include an e-commerce platform, a library management system, and a fruit shop website.
 I enjoy learning new technologies and improving my skills continuously.</p>

-<p align="left">In my spare time, I love contributing to open source projects, writing technical blogs, and exploring new programming languages and frameworks.
+<p align="left">In my spare time, I love contributing to open source projects, and exploring new programming languages and frameworks.
 I am also interested in DevOps and cloud computing.</p>

 <h2 align="center">🚀 Languages and Tools I Use</h2>
 <p align="center">